Team Expectations

 Don’t Wear Revealing Clothing

 Clothes that reveal too much should be avoided.
 Bra straps shouldn’t show, nor should too much skin (belly, open neckline, cleavage, etc.).
 What is fashionable on the streets, in your school, or place of work might not be appropriate at church.
-People should focus on Christ, not your curves.

-Two things to consider: While trying on your outfit, raise your hands above your head and see if your tummy or back show.
+Two things to consider: While trying on your outfit, raise your hands above your head and see if your stomach or back show.
 Also, make sure the material you’re wearing won’t become translucent when the stage lights are shining through them.

-Don’t Wear Short Skirts or Dresses
+Don’t Wear Short Skirts, Dresses, or Shorts

 You’re elevated and up on a platform.
 People’s eyes are at your thighs!
 Those who sit in the front row are looking UP at you.
-If you’re going to wear a skirt, make sure it goes down past your knees at least.
+Ladies, if you’re going to wear a skirt, make sure it goes down past your knees at least.
 Yes, guys shouldn’t lust, but we should also do our best to help our brothers not stumble.
 We don’t want to wear anything that would draw attention to ourselves, especially the wrong kind of attention.

 Do Check Your Fly